 We also started to see vestiges of the hurricane.
 Or maybe just bad boating skills.

 Fort Walton is home to Eglin Air Force Base.
 The rumor was that the base is bigger than Rhode Island.
 A simple google search seemed to debunk this claim, but it’s still pretty big.
 As we approached the marina huge transport planes swarmed over us like a flock of very large and noisy pelicans.
 We assume they’re just training since there isn’t much logic to transporting stuff in circles.

 The Fort Walton Yacht Basin proved to be a tad more spartan than we had imagined.
 And exposed.
 To high wind.
 After a series of figure-8 maneuvers that the untrained eye might wrongly associate with cowardice or incompetence, we finally backed into a very narrow slip to await the wind and rain promised to arrive any minute.
 The dock dude said that other people have given up and gone elsewhere.
 Maybe he was lying, but we’ll take it.

 There probably is a pretty part to Fort Walton Beach.
 Hopefully we’ll find it.
 Today mostly we found tattoo shops.
 And an axe throwing shop.
 Seriously.
-A place where you can throw axes for the low low cost of $25 per hour.
+A place where you can get drunk and throw axes for the low low cost of $25 per hour.

 Maybe it’s extra cool because you throw indoors.
 Who knows?
 What we do know is that nobody was inside throwing axes.

 Before the rain started we sat up on the bow and enjoyed the calm before the storm.
 And yes, we put lights up.
 Before December.